-1. MARKET
+1. Market

-1.1 Major Lender-Side Players
+1.1 Major Lender-side Players

-US acquisition finance for both strategic (ie, corporate) and financial sponsor (including for LBOs) acquirers is typically arranged by US banks, international banks and/or non-bank lenders (in particular, direct lenders).
+US acquisition finance for both strategic (ie, corporate) and financial sponsor (including for LBOs) acquirers is typically arranged by US banks, international banks and/or non-bank lenders.
 Non-bank lenders have historically been active in leveraged finance for small and mid-cap acquirers, and in recent years they have played an increasingly important role in a variety of US acquisition financings, including for some large financial sponsors.
 One key difference between US banks and non-bank lenders is that US banks are subject to more regulatory oversight.
-Such oversight increased following the 2008 financial crisis and created additional market opportunities for nonbank lenders.
+Such oversight increased following the 2008 financial crisis and created additional market opportunities for non-bank lenders.